builtbybusch/takehome/README.md

    - Display suggested next steps as actionable links.

 4. **Implementation Details**:
-   - The modal doesn't have to look _exactly_ like the screenshot.
-Colors, styles and content should match, but the shape is not of concern.

    - All actionable links should have blank targets.

 ### Evaluation Criteria